 In this case, the problem with using a standard kleene star operation is that there is an ambiguity between extending a token and wrapping around the machine to begin a new token.
 Using the standard operator, we get an undesirable nondeterministic behaviour.
+Evidence of this can be seen on the transition out of state one to itself.
+The transition extends the string, and simultaneously, finishes the string only to immediately begin a new one.
 What is required is for the transitions that represent an extension of a token to take precedence over the transitions that represent the beginning of a new token.
-For this problem, there is no simple solution that uses standard regular expressions.
+For this problem there is no simple solution that uses standard regular expression operators.